adamosoftware/Postulate.Sql/README.md

 # Postulate.Sql

+Note: as of 11/19/17, I am deprecating this package and moving the Query class to [Postulate.Orm.Abstract.Query](https://github.com/adamosoftware/Postulate.Orm/blob/master/PostulateV1/Abstract/Query.cs)

 Nuget package: **Postulate.Sql**

 I created this package as a refactoring of parts of [PostulateORM](https://github.com/adamosoftware/PostulateORM) to make query and SQL-related features available on their own.
 This package has three main attractions: